Skip to main content

 An honest review of the NutriBullet Immersion Blender

 Most tend to think an immersion blender (“stick blender” or “hand blender” to some) is kitchen gear best left to collect dust in a drawer, used sparingly for random projects.
-Many felt the same way about standing blenders (or, you know, just “blenders”) until NutriBullet came along.
+Many felt the same way about standing blenders (or, you know, just “blenders”) until came along.

 NutriBullet’s lineup of low-cost, powerful, easy-to-use kitchen gadgets quickly became legendary.
 Chances are you know someone who has humble-bragged about having a NutriBullet blender.
 The question is, can NutriBullet make immersion blenders cool again?